How to get involved in Planning Committee Meetings

 Schedule of Applications for Planning Committee

-The agenda and Planning Committee Reports (recommendation of the Planning Department) are published one week prior the Planning Committee meeting on the Council’s website at:
+The agenda and Planning Committee Reports (recommendation of the Planning Department) are published one week prior to the Planning Committee meeting on the Council’s website at:

 Elected Members

 Causeway Coast and Glens Borough Council has 40 elected members representing 7 district electoral areas.
-Of these 16 members comprise the Planning Committee You may wish to contact a member to discuss a planning application.
+Of these 16 members comprise the Planning Committee.
+You may wish to contact a member to discuss a planning application.
 However, it is advised that you do not approach a member of the Planning Committee as they cannot commit themselves to a decision before hearing all the evidence at the Planning Committee meeting.
 This is to avoid them compromising their position which could lead to them not being able to take part in the determination of that application at the meeting.

 Members not on the Planning Committee can attend the Planning Committee meetings and speak for or against an application on your behalf.
 Members of the public and their advisors are reminded that Members of the Planning Committee are not permitted to advocate for or against or lobby for or against a planning application before the Planning Committee when they are part of the Committee.
 This is mandated by the Northern Ireland Local Government Code of Conduct for Councillors and binds the Members of the Planning Committee.